Motivational Quotes for Sales Team to Achieve Targets

 6. Brian Tracy’s 7 Steps to Sales Success

-Prospecting: As a sales office, you have to find out the potential clients who need your products and services.
+Prospecting: As a sales office, you need to identify potential clients who need your products and services.

 Building rapport: Establish a good relationship with your potential customers by discussing their problems and goals.